maglianim/angular-typed-forms/src/docs/article.md

 >```typescript
 >const recipeName = new FormControl('', [Validators.required]);
 >```
-As shown in the snippet, we have declared a form control giving an empty string as default value.
-Here is how typescript infers the value coming from the control:
+The above snippet shows the creation of a string control (because we are giving an empty string as the default value).
+Here is how typescript infers the type to its value:

 >![Typed form control](./images/05000-typed-form-control-value.png)

 That is _string_ (the type of the given value) and _null_, since a control value is nullable by default unless other options are specified (see later paragraph for further information).

-Going forward, let's check out how recipe model is typed after changing its definition to a typed _FormGroup_.
+Going forward, let's check out how our recipe model is typed after changing its definition to a typed _FormGroup_.
 We can now remove the _Untyped_ class reference and restore the original recipe form:

 >```typescript
->  ngOnInit(): void {
+>  createForm(): void {
 >    const recipeForm = new FormGroup({
 >      name: new FormControl('', [Validators.required]),
 >      author: new FormControl('', [Validators.required]),